spryker/devvm/README.md

 This repository contains Vagrantfile which is responsible for setting up initial state of the Dev VM.
 Provisioning of the machine is done using SaltStack.

-Please refer to the [Installation guide](http://spryker.github.io/getting-started/installation/guide/) to install Spryker.
+Please refer to the [Installation guide - B2C](https://documentation.spryker.com/installation/installation-guide-b2c.htm) or [Installation guide - B2B](https://documentation.spryker.com/installation/installation-guide-b2b.htm) to install Spryker.

 This repository contains:
  - [saltstack](saltstack) - SaltStack implementation for provisioning reference infrastructure for development